 An often-used expression is, music soothes the savage beast.
 Well, as it turns out, music also does wonders for the more emotionally-contained humanity.
 Music has long been used to provide comfort for mankind.
+Music therapy has been aiding humans for generations.
 When sleep escaped him, Saul turned to David, who soothed him with music from his harp.
 In the early annals of medicine, Hippocrates and Aristotle made effective use of music for therapeutic benefits.

 In the 14th century, Arab hospitals had music rooms to benefit patients.
 The use of music was well established by native American healers through drum circles, chants, and dances.
 In our modern era, music therapy started being actively used during World War II, when musicians would travel to hospitals (mainly in the U.K.) playing music to soothe soldiers who were overcoming the effects of injuries, both physical and psychological.